 However, payment is limited to goods and services insured in Manitoba.
 And there are many exceptions.

 If you don’t have travel medical insurance, here’s a list of things you might have to pay for:

 - Medical transportation.
 Which includes ambulance rides to the nearest hospital or air evacuation back to Manitoba.

 - Food, lodging, transport, telephone calls, or other incidental expenses when seeking medical treatment.

-Quebec doesn't do reciprocal billing
+Quebec doesn't offer reciprocal billing.

-That's right - Quebec doesn't do reciprocal billing, so if you get sick or injured in La belle province, you will pay out-of-pocket for any out-patient medical services when your emergency doesn't result in hospitalization.
+That's right - Quebec doesn't offer reciprocal billing, so if you get sick or injured in La belle province, you will pay out-of-pocket for any out-patient medical services when your emergency doesn't result in hospitalization.